google/osv-scanner/README.md

 See GoReleaser [documentation](https://goreleaser.com/cmd/goreleaser_build/) for build options.

-You can also reproduce the downloadable builds by checking out the specific tag and calling `goreleaser build`, using the same Go version as the one used during the actual release (see goreleaser workflows).
+You can also reproduce the downloadable builds by checking out the specific tag and running `goreleaser build`, using the same Go version as the one used during the actual release (see goreleaser workflows).

 ### SemVer Adherence